trevismd/statannotations/readme.md

 - Integrated statistical tests: Mann-Whitney, t-test (independent and paired), Welch's t-test.
 - Proper layout of multiple annotations with correct y offsets.
 - Annotations can be located inside or outside the plot.
-- Format of the statistical test annotation can be customized: star annotation, or explicit pvalue.
+- Format of the statistical test annotation can be customized: star annotation, simplified pvalue, or explicit pvalue.

 ![Example 1](/example/example1.png "")